PedroSato/star-sign/README.md

 ```

 Now you can make requests at the endpoint /GET localhost:3333/signo sending name(String) and birthdate(String "dd-mm-yyyy") as query parameters

+Because the database is running on a cloud service you can make a request at the endpoint /GET localhost:3333/signo/lista to get all the saved data

 ### Prerequisites